Ameliasks/dms1_blog/posts/seventeen-blog-post.md

 I played around with the fonts and colours to find the correct contrast and good readibility.
 I think that this sign serves my intention well so I'm satisfied with it as an alternative!

+## Technical Issues

+I was very thankful for the video that was posted in the resource server on using occlussion culling to accelerate fps because my computer was starting to lag.
+Unfortunately thereafter, I did run into the issue of objects being clipped because of occlusion culling.
+However, I managed to resolve this by clearing and rebaking the occulsion of all objects, and turning off dynamic occlusion for the affected objects.

 ## General Reflections

 This assignment and its accompanying modules was my introduction to Unity.
 As someone who doesn't play video games, I definitely felt out of my depth the past couple of weeks.
 In an attempt to make up for this, I spent a lot of time observing 3D forms on Pinterest, watching Unity and Blender tutorials and experimenting all sorts of things in Unity.
 I also felt a wave of accomplishment and relief as I watched people enjoying my game.
 I will definitely work on more 3D projects in the future!